Monroe Sports

 The Monroe Sports were a minor league baseball team based in Monroe, Louisiana.
-The Sports played as members of the Class C level Cotton States League from 1950 to 1955, winning the 1955 league championship.
-The Sports became a New York Yankees affiliate in 1955 and continued the affiliation in 1956, when the team joined the Class C level Evangeline League after the Cotton States League folded.
-The Sports hosted home minor league games at Casino Park.
+From 1950 to 1955, the "Sports" played as members of the Class C level Cotton States League, winning the 1955 league championship.
+The Sports became a minor league affiliate of the New York Yankees in 1955 and continued the affiliation in 1956, when Monroe joined the Class C level Evangeline League for one season after the Cotton States League folded.

+The Sports hosted home minor league games at Casino Park in Monroe.

 History

-Cotton States League 1950 to 1955
+Early Monroe teams

+Monroe, Louisiana first hosted minor league baseball in 1903, when the Monroe "Hill Citys" began play as members of the six-team Class D level Cotton States League.